 Now, every time I get my butt out of my chair to move around, however short or long, I tell myself this and I feel all accomplished.
 Every step you take will get you stronger and better able to function in daily life.

-Sure, there is too much snow.
+Sure, there is way too much snow.
 Of course it is freezing cold.
 But hey, the sun!
 Reflecting light from snowy landscapes brightens many a moody day.
 When I am in the house I grumble and mope about the darned winter.
 Then when I step outside, my posture gets more erect, my mood lifts, I take a deep breath and suddenly the winter could possibly be bearable after all.

 Nothing is better than hiking in the winter and the only sounds are the crackling of the snow and the occasional distant bird.
 No phones, no traffic, no worries, just you and nature.